 - We will always give clear feedback: on rejected applications at first stage, at full proposal stage, and on reports prepared for us.

 - We will be open to phone calls and discussion at all stages of application.

 - We will visit every charity that we wish to fund to learn more about their work and, wherever possible and appropriate, to meet the young people they support.

 - We commit to learning from our partners and sharing the learning that we ourselves gather.
 We will do this by:

 - Ensuring that our monitoring and evaluation supports the kind of learning that is useful to organisations – in particular, the feedback that beneficiaries give to charities about the value of their work.
 We will only ask for bespoke reports if there is a clear case for doing so.

 - We will proactively share the findings of our own learning as a funder and that of our partners where appropriate.

 - We will facilitate collaboration and learning between and amongst our funding partners, though our annual partner meeting, communities of practice and other means.

 This is a ‘live’ statement.
-We welcome your feedback on these commitments: please email any thoughts to Jo.email@example.com
+We welcome your thoughts on these commitments: please email any comments to Jo.email@example.com